Displaying 1-82 of 82 results

 healthtranslations.vic.gov.au/resources/victorian-statement-of-rights-court-secure-treatment-order

 01 Sep 2023...
 A court secure treatment order can only be made after you are found guilty or plead guilty to an offence.
 An order means you will be given treatment even if you don’t want it.
-Treatment can be medication such as tablets or injections.
-Statements of rights are documents that set out a person’s rights and the processes that apply while a person is receiving a mental health and wellbeing service under the Act.
+Statements of rights are documents that explains a person’s rights and the processes that apply while a person is receiving a mental health and wellbeing service under the Mental Health and Wellbeing Act 2022 (the Act) .
 Statements of rights are approved by the Chief Officer for Mental Health and Wellbeing.

 healthtranslations.vic.gov.au/resources/consent-to-share-information

+05 Jun 2013...
 Health information is often particularly sensitive, therefore consumers need to be confident that their information will be handled appropriately and confidentially.
 This makes it critical that at the time of collecting information, the consumer is provided with information about their privacy.
-The consumer privacy information brochure 'Your Information, It's Private' has been developed to assist in this process.
+Consent to share information template records freely given informed consumer consent to share their information with a specific agency/ies for a specific purposes.

 healthtranslations.vic.gov.au/resources/making-a-complaint-audio